koniuszko/audiophile-ecommerce/README.md

 ## Still in Progress

-- `ShoppigCart` - Store the shopping cart items in Session Storage, or local storage, so that the items persist even after the user closes the browser.
-- `AccountPage` - User can update their profile information (address and password).
-Implement the functionality to update the user's address and password in the database.
-Using address as default shipping address for checkout.
 - `AdminDashboard` - Create an admin dashboard to manage the products, orders, and users.

 ## License